 The company in 2016 introduced a supply chain policy, which it has updated over the years, requiring it to seek out information from suppliers whenever they are publicly linked to illicit activities.
 They are also expected to analyze a mandatory declaration of origin form submitted by each client.
-No such risks were identified in the most recent RMI report and the Marsam was moved to a lower risk category requiring an audit once every three years.
+No such risks were identified in the most recent RMI report and Marsam was moved to a lower risk category requiring an audit once every three years.

-Critics say one problem is that the OECD’s guidelines RMI measures companies against pay scant attention to environmental crimes or the rights of Indigenous communities.
+Critics say one problem is that the OECD’s guidelines that RMI measures companies against pay scant attention to environmental crimes or the rights of Indigenous communities.
 Instead, they are geared toward risks stemming from civil wars and criminal networks.
-In Latin America, only Mexico, Colombia and Venezuela — where drug cartels or guerrilla insurgencies are active — are classified as conflict-affected and high-risk areas deserving greater scrutiny for sourcing practices.
+In Latin America, only Mexico, Colombia, and Venezuela — where drug cartels or guerrilla insurgencies are active — are classified as conflict-affected and high-risk areas deserving greater scrutiny for sourcing practices.

 “Certification connotes a degree of certitude that isn’t at all possible in the gold industry, especially in Brazil,” said David Soud, an analyst at I.R.
 Consilium, which recently prepared a report for the OECD on illegal gold flows from neighboring Venezuela.
 “The result is a lot of blind spots that can easily be exploited by bad actors.”